 - Next, you the have to select the matching type.
 Your choices are as follows:

 - Match: The visitor's search query has to be a perfect match for the mapping to apply.
-If you enter "fish" as the query in point 1 and select the type "match" then the mapping will only be triggered when the visitor's query contains the word "fish" and nothing else.
+If you enter "fish" as the query in step 1 and select the type "match", then the mapping will only be triggered when the visitor's query contains the word "fish" and nothing else.

 - Regular Expression: The query defined in point 1 should be a regular expression that will match the incoming queries.
 This could be something like

 - you can learn more about regular expression here.

 - If you want to include this query in your search suggestions switch this toggle to "YES".
 This allows you to provide custom autosuggestions to your visitors with predefined results, an extremely powerful way to customize your visitors' search experience.